microsoft/FluidExamples/brainstorm/README.md

 | :memo: NOTE                                                                                                                                             |
 |:--------------------------------------------------------------------------------------------------------------------------------------------------------|
-| Tinylicious is a local, self-contained test service.
-Running `npx tinylicious` from your terminal window will launch the Tinylicious server.
+| Azure local service is a local, self-contained test service.
+Running `npx @fluidframework/azure-local-service@latest` from your terminal window will launch the Azure local server.
 The server will need to be started first in order to provide the ordering and storage requirement of Fluid runtime.

 <br />